-Using the mouse
+Hardware Guide Using the mouse

-The VAIO wheel mouse allows you to control the cursor in a number of ways.
-You can point to, select, drag and scroll objects on the screen using the buttons and the wheel.
-Your computer is delivered with a VAIO PS/2 optical mouse, which uses a light-emitting diode (LED) instead of a ball.
+Your computer is delivered with a wireless optical mouse, which has no cables to plug in and uses a light-emitting diode (LED) instead of a ball.
+You can use the mouse anywhere you feel comfortable within a range of approx. 10 m of the receiver.
 Avoid using the mouse on a piece of glass or other transparent material, as this can interfere with smooth cursor movement on the screen.